 One of the reasons Alfie wanted to start telling jokes was to help make people happy – a laugh makes you feel good right?

 We are extremely proud of Alfie’s efforts this past year – He’s only 7 and his dedication and enthusiasm to keep making people smile is never ending.
 He’s now got mummy helping him to produce a joke book – some potty news, traffic jam joy or just some giggles for when you’re feeling down.
 Something for everyone to enjoy hopefully 🙂 His plan is to sell it and raise further funds for both MIND and BLVIS.
-Keep your eyes peeled in early September when you will be able to buy it – Alf’s Fabulous Jokes (it will probably be volume one knowing Alfie :))
+Keep your eyes peeled in October when you will be able to buy it – Alf’s Fabulous Jokes (it will probably be volume one knowing Alfie :))